Pre-engineered calvary church renovation relies on petersen metal roofing panels

-The design for a major renovation and expansion of Calvary Church in Naperville, IL centered around utilization of Petersen Terne Coated Stainless Steel panels for dramatic effect.
+The Calvary Church major renovation and expansion centered around utilization of Petersen Terne Coated Stainless Steel panels for dramatic effect.
 The project was initiated when the existing pre-engineered building could no longer meet the needs of the congregation.
 The architectural collaborative of Goss Pasma Blomquist Architects, Iron Mountain, MI was hired to direct the design.
 The firm specializes in churches and religious facilities.

 More than 16,000 sq. ft. of 26 gauge Petersen TCS Flat Seam Panels were used to clad the walls of the dramatic structure.
 The roof utilized 12,000 sq. ft. of PAC-CLAD metal roofing 22 gauge, 16” O.C., Tite-Loc Plus panels finished in Musket Grey.